jd1618/jd1618.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a graduate credit risk consultant in the banking industry with a passion for the application of mathematics and programming.
+I am currently a credit risk consultant in the banking industry with a passion for mathematics and programming.

 # Education: